-Person(s) responsible for monitoring implementation of the strategy
+Person(s) responsible for monitoring implementation of the strategy Mack-Freeman, Niesha, 938870@dadeschools.net

-Palma, Enrique, epalma@dadeschools.net

-Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy then conducted, and action steps to address deficiencies are developed.
+Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy

 The Leadership Team meets weekly and disaggregate data for all assessment data.
-Data chats are
+Data chats are then conducted, and action steps to address deficiencies are developed.